0

 'Affordable Art Fair' - Battersea, UK with Gullotti Galleries

-Some exciting news came in late last week!!
-I've been accepted to showcase several of my works at the Affordable Art Fair UK at Battersea and Hampstead in England!
-I'll be represented by Gullotti Galleries alongside some brilliant Australian creative talent.
-A very large thank you to Paul from the gallery for getting me on board.
+Big news — I’ve been accepted to showcase several of my works at the Affordable Art Fair UK in both Battersea and Hampstead, London.
+To be represented by Gullotti Galleries alongside some incredible Australian creative talent is something I’m both proud of and humbled by.
+A very big thank you goes to Paul from the gallery for backing me and getting me on board.

 Read more →

-'Memories Take Flight' Solo Exhibition at Metro Gallery
+'Memories Take Flight' - Solo Exhibition at Metro Gallery, Melbourne

 You can view the entire catalogue of works here and by contacting Metro Gallery.